 HappySignals IT Experience Management Platform connects operational data (e.g. from customers’ ITSM platforms) with continuous survey data from end-users about Ticket-based IT and Proactive IT areas.

 Ticket-based IT (Incidents and Requests):

-Surveys are sent proactively to end-users about Proactive IT areas (e.g. Enterprise Applications, Laptops and Computers, Remote Work), rather than in connection with tickets.
+Surveys are sent proactively to end-users about Proactive IT areas (e.g. Overall IT Experience, Enterprise Applications, Laptops and Computers, Remote Work, Office Environment), rather than in connection with tickets.
 These surveys can be scheduled to target relevant end-users at optimal frequencies, enabling continuous measurement of non-ticket-based IT areas.